mobarski/sandbox/docs/itsy0/readme.txt

 	palette  p

 		Change palette.
-Argument p can be palette slug from lospec.com or string of #rrggbb values
+Argument p can be palette slug from lospec.com or string of #rrggbb values (separated by anything)

 	pal  [c] [c2]